All Guides About Start Here

 Step 4: Set the floor, not the ceiling

-Should You Launch With Multiple Tiers?
+Should You Launch With Multiple Pricing Levels?

 ⚠️

-The tier trap at launch
+The pricing-level trap at launch

-Monthly vs. Annual at Launch
+Monthly vs. Yearly at Launch

-ANNUAL PRICING AT LAUNCH
+YEARLY PRICING AT LAUNCH

 Do this

-Show monthly equivalent prominently
+Show the monthly equivalent clearly

-Label annual "Best Value" or "Most Popular"
+Label the yearly plan "Best Value" or "Most Popular"

 Don't do this